-Many contractors ask which factors (written, or carried out in practice) are most important in determining the IR35 status of a contract.
-Although a combination of factors will determine whether or not a contractors is caught by IR35, some do carry more weight than others.
+Many contractors ask which factors (written or carried out in practice) are most important in determining the IR35 status of a contract.
+Although a combination of factors will determine whether or not a contractor is caught by IR35, some do carry more weight than others.

 Here, Martyn Valentine, director of The Law Place Limited looks at one key factor – the right to substitution.